fieldformat command you can use

 fieldformat command.
 For general information about using functions, see Evaluation functions.

 The following table lists the supported functions by type of function.
-Use the links in the table to learn more about each function, and to see examples.
+Use the links in the table to learn more about each function examples, and to see examples.

 |Type of function||Supported functions and syntax|